North Eastern Province (Kenya): Administration

 As the capital of Garissa County, Garissa is the seat of the County Government of Garissa as well as the County Assembly.
 The town is represented by Aden Bare Duale, a Somali Member of Parliament for the Garissa Township Constituency and who also doubles as the Leader of the Majority in the legislature.
 He was appointed to the position in the 2013 general elections.
 The county is also home to Ijara, Dadaab, Lagdera, Fafi and Balambala constituencies.

 Wajir is the largest county in the former North Eastern Province with approximately an area of 56,000km2.
 The county has six constituencies.
 They include Eldas, Tarbaj, Wajir East, Wajir North, Wajir West, and Wajir South.

 Mandera County is at the furthermost bordering both the Somalia and Ethiopia's Somali Region.
 It has six constituencies just like the rest of the counties in the North Eastern province.
 These constituencies include Banissa, Lafey, Mandera East, Mandera North, Mandera South, Mandera West and Takaba.

 Economy

 Livestock and agricultural production is a significant part of the region's economy.
 Between 2005 and 2007, Garissa cattle producers earned over 1.8 billion shillings in sales in domestic and overseas markets.
-Construction on a new abattoir also began in October 2007.
+Construction of a new abattoir also began in October 2007.
 In terms of livestock imports, most of Garissa's cattle comes from cross-border trade between Somali livestock merchants.